alimpk/FPLSTM/README.md

 # FPLSTM
-implementation of lstm neural network on fpga using vhdl language
+FPLSTM (*Field Programmable Long-Term Short-Memory*) is an implementation of LSTM neural network on FPGA using VHDL language.